Case Study: Jinx & Jawz

 IUPUI wanted to add to the mascot mix.
 They wanted to keep keep Jinx as their

 friendly, community mascot.
-They also wanted a more agressive, game face mascot for that more closely matched their logo.
-We designed a handsome, strong, buff, mascot – Jawz.
+They also wanted a more aggressive, game face mascot for that more closely matched their logo.

-The Jaguars are out amost everyday at the university.
-Athletics have a couple of Jawz mascots.
+The Athletics people have a couple of Jawz mascots.
 Campus relations have a couple of sets.
 They use them almost everyday to greet future students, for alumni functions and community events.
-One of those community events was the
+One of those community events was the:

 2012 Superbowl in Indianapolis when Jinx & Jawz Jaguars zipped across town on the zipline.